toshakparmar/Dev-Soft-Ai/README.md

   {
     id: "0",
     title: "Basic",
-    description: "AI chatbot, personalized recommendations",
+    description: "AI voice chatbot, personalized recommendations",
     price: "0",
     features: [
-      "An AI chatbot that can understand your queries", "Personalized recommendations based on your preferences",
+      "An AI voice chatbot that can understand your queries", "Personalized recommendations based on your preferences",
       "Ability to explore the app and its features without any cost", ],